Swanson beats Braves in arbitration, Duvall loses to Atlanta - WHIZ News

 Arbitration hearings usually are held during the first three weeks of February but were delayed by the lockout.

 Hearings are scheduled through June 24.
-Other players still scheduled for hearings include New York Yankees outfielder Aaron Judge, Chicago Cubs catcher Willson Contreras, Minnesota catcher Gary Sánchez, Miami catcher Jacob Stallings, Seattle outfielder Jesse Winker, Kansas City second baseman Nicky Lopez and Cincinnati pitcher Lucas Sims.
+Other players still scheduled for hearings include New York Yankees outfielder Aaron Judge, Chicago Cubs catcher Willson Contreras, Minnesota catcher Gary Sánchez, Miami catcher Jacob Stallings, Seattle outfielder Jesse Winker and Kansas City second baseman Nicky Lopez.

 More AP MLB: https://apnews.com/hub/MLB and https://twitter.com/AP_Sports